Info1-DanielBryanArnauDavid/ArcGIS_TerrorSim/README.md

     - Download and install ArcGIS Runtime SDK from [ArcGIS for Developers](https://developers.arcgis.com/net/).

 4. Build and run the project in Visual Studio.

+5. For the sample showcase, and what we have tested decently, use these waypoints and flightplans (insertar link relativo)

+6. If you feel more experimental try these (link), which could have some untested problems.

 ---